Classic Polish poppy seed cake made easy with pre-made poppy seed filling, dressed up a bit more with fresh orange and lemon zest.

-Welcome to Day 3 of my “8 Days of Hanukkah Around the World”!
+Welcome to Day 3 of my "8 Days of Hanukkah Around the World"!
 Every day this week, during the holiday, I will be sharing a different recipe from a different country!
-Yesterday we visited Peru and the day before was China!
+Yesterday we made Yucca Latkes with Aji Amarillo and the day before was Chinese Beef Stew.

 This beautiful bread is rolled jelly-roll style with a thin layer of poppy seed filling.
 I went the easy route and bought pre-made poppy seed filling and zested it up a bit with citrusy flavors.
 After the yeasty bread is baked and all puffed and golden brown, cutting into it is like pure art.
 Each layer is spiraled and airy and is just so beautiful to see and devour.